stevengonsalvez/stevengonsalvez.github.io/_devto/01-04-2025-productivity-series-dashboard.md

 ## The Dashboard 📊

-Think of this post as your series dashboard—a living index that I'll update as new articles are published.
+Think of this post as your series dashboard-a living index that I'll update as new articles are published.
 Bookmark it, and you'll always have the full picture.

 ### Series 1: Engineering Your Desktop
 - [ ] **Part 1:** Foundation - The Philosophy of a Developer's Desktop